Skip to main content

 Implicit Design Decisions

-Our initial implementation only supported positive numbers, but it's not the only number restriction in our compiler.
+Our initial implementation only supported positive numbers, but that’s not the only number restriction in our compiler.

 Let’s try the limits of our implementation: